Endpoint detection and response (EDR) in block mode

 What is EDR in block mode?

-When endpoint detection and response (EDR) in block mode is turned on, Microsoft Defender ATP blocks malicious artifacts or behaviors that are observed through post-breach protection.
-EDR in block mode works behind the scenes to remediate malicious artifacts that are detected, post breach.
+Endpoint detection and response (EDR) in block mode provides protection from malicious artifacts, even when Microsoft Defender Antivirus is running in passive mode.
+When turned on, EDR in block mode blocks malicious artifacts or behaviors that are detected on a device.
+EDR in block mode works behind the scenes to remediate malicious artifacts that are detected post breach.

 EDR in block mode is also integrated with threat & vulnerability management.
 Your organization's security team will get a security recommendation to turn EDR in block mode on if it isn't already enabled.